-Regular exercise ensures that you will be able to maintain a good long-term memory and even helps the brain to make the connections necessary to be able to learn new things.
-Ensuring you undertake regular exercise before specific tasks, such as examinations, will prove useful in helping you to remember what you have learnt.
+Regular exercise ensures that you will be able to maintain good long-term memory and even helps the brain to make the connections necessary to be able to learn new things.
+Ensuring you undertake regular exercise before specific tasks, such as examinations, will prove useful in helping you to remember what you have learned.

 #12.
 It Makes You More Relaxed